This is part of a series of blog posts about starting your own dog daycare or boarding business.

 Now that we know the risks of the kennel diseases does NOT out-way the importance of social interaction; a multi-dog boarding or daycare facility needs to take preventative measures to help lessen the chances of exposure.
 One point is to ensure proper ventilation and air flow within the indoor space.
 Especially since most of the above diseases are spread by airborne substances.

 Another big prevention measure to take is to properly clean and sanitize all areas and surfaces.
 A good saying to remember is, "clean to kill," clean as thoroughly as possible to clean all the germs!
-All of Gator Kennels' units, our Signature Series Kennels and Double-Stack, are super easy to clean with suggested and simple cleaning agents.
+All of Gator Kennels' units, our Commercial Dog Kennels and Double-Stack, are super easy to clean with suggested and simple cleaning agents.
 Check out one of our blogs all about what to use to clean the kennels here.

 This is what one of our customers had to say about our kennels: "We love our Gator Kennels!
 They are the first thing that people notice when they walk into our kennel.
 Maintenance is a breeze.
 They are easy to clean and sanitize.
 They are sturdy and hold up to large breeds with no problem."

 In addition to being easy to clean and maintain, the material we use is HDPE plastic - which is naturally anti-microbal and PVC plastic (Double-Stack box), both are water and urine resistant.
 Many of our customers have reported seeing a decrease in kennel related diseases after installing our kennels!
-Our Signature Series Kennels are customized in size, color, and design.
+Our Kennels are customized in size, color, and design.
 You choose the layout that best fits your space.
 This allows the dog a spacious and safe place to rest from all the socializing!